 Turmeric is a spice traditionally used in Indian and Asian cooking.
-It adds depth of flavour and vibrant yellow-orange colour to curry dishes and as is popular now, lattes and coffee-based drinks.
-As well as enhancing the taste of food, it has a multitude of health benefits, having been used in Indian Ayurvedic medicine for around 4,000 years and modern research has shown that it's particularly useful when it comes to improving your skin
+It adds depth of flavour and vibrant yellow-orange colour to curry dishes and, as is popular now, lattes and coffee-based drinks.
+As well as enhancing the taste of food, it has a multitude of health benefits, having been used in Ayurvedic medicine for around 4,000 years.
+And modern research has shown that it's particularly useful when it comes to improving your skin

 Food author and writer Domini Kemp is an avid fan of the spice and told IMAGE a little more about its range of health benefits.

 "We use fresh turmeric in the Alchemy Anti-Everything juice which also contains black pepper and cold-pressed flax oil.
 Turmeric is one of the most anti-inflammatory foods and is made more effective when served with black pepper and oil to help aid absorption.
 It also has powerful antioxidant effects and neutralises free radicals on its own.
 It's a fabulous spice and really punches above its weight, nutritionally speaking," she said.